catupeloco/debian-clonezilla-multistrap/README.md

 - Debian Trixie with :
   - XFCE.
-    --With custom skel for task bar.
+    -- With custom skel for task bar.
-    --With custom keybindings for windows manager.
+    -- With custom keybindings for windows manager.
   - Flameshot (replace for screenshots).
   - Qterminal (replace for xfce terminal).
   - Mousepad.